Skip to content

 A basic MIG welder for home projects will run at 115 V, like the Millermatic 140.
 This will weld thin metals, but it won’t handle thicker metals.
 However, the jump to a more powerful industrial MIG welder such as the Millermatic 252 will provide both a ton of power and a higher price.

-A good option for welders who will have a wide range of projects is an All in one MIG welder like the Millermatic 211, which operates at either 120 V or 230 V. You just need to switch from a low voltage plug to a high voltage plug in order to get started.
+A good option for welders who will have a wide range of projects is a in one MIG welder like the Millermatic 211, which operates at either 120 V or 230 V. You just need to switch from a low voltage plug to a high voltage plug in order to get started.
 While a combination unit won’t give as much power as the heavy-duty Millermatic 252, it will also be quite affordable.

 Can You Get By with Flux-Cored MIG Wire?